On anniversary of protests, Chileans brace for fresh demonstrations and violence

 Lucía Dammert, a political analyst with the University of Santiago, said an uneasy peace had taken hold amid the coronavirus outbreak, but warned that could change quickly as the protest anniversary approaches.

-“That can be broken by any isolated event or action from either side,” she said.
-(Reporting by Reuters TV; Writing by Dave Sherwood and Fabian Cambero; Editing by Daniel Wallis)
+“That [peace] can be broken by any isolated event or action from either side,” she said.

+Reporting by Reuters TV; Writing by Dave Sherwood and Fabian Cambero; Editing by Daniel Wallis

 Our Standards: The Thomson Reuters Trust Principles.